Comparing Wooden Pole Barn and Prefab Metal Barn Kits

 Pricing for prefabricated metal barns and pole barns rests on several factors.
-First, let’s focus on the initial kit costs.
+First, let’s focus on the initial costs of pre-manufactured barn kits.

 Both wood prices and steel prices fluctuate with market and production demands.
 Consequently, barn pricing for both systems wavers, too.